-All known, available and reasonable source control BMPs shall be applied to the project to limit pollutants encountering stormwater.
+All known, available and reasonable source control BMPs shall be applied to the project to limit pollutants coming in contact with stormwater.
 The Source Control BMPs for this project will be incorporated into the project's Final Operation and Maintenance Plan.